-Since then, he has written another book, Breaking The Cycle, has produced a comprehensive marriage course, speaks regularly at marriage seminars, and has developed a training and certification program for marriage professionals.
+Since then, he has written another book, Breaking The Cycle, has produced a comprehensive marriage course, speaks in interviews and at events, and has developed a training and certification program for marriage professionals.

-Paul remains highly involved in The Marriage Foundation, working to build it into a worldwide school for marriage, and to create a complete body of knowledge for future generations to draw from and expand upon.
+Paul remains in a supportive role for The Marriage Foundation, working to promote the aims and ideals of the organization so it can become a worldwide school for marriage and to create a complete body of knowledge for future generations to draw from and expand upon.